agudimet/assignment2-Anuradha-Gudimetla/README.md

 | Spain  |   Balearic Islands       |   10   |
 | India  | Temples and food         |   15   |
 | Egypt  | Deserts and Nile River Valley |   10   |

+---
+#  Pithy Quotes
+>No man has a good enough memory to be a successful liar. *Abraham Lincoln*

+>Behind every great man is a woman rolling her eyes. *Jim Carrey*